datateknik-lth/datateknik-lth/ak3/ingproc3-ETSF01/sammanfattningar/lect3_SPI.md

 * **Challanges**: taking the time together, remembering (correctly and uniformly), risk of incorrect conclusion for pure experience based retros

+__Evidence-Based Timeline Retrospectives__
+A PM extracts *evidence* from the project, i.e. notes, tasks, estimations etc, to form a Timeline.
+The team, or parts of the team, are then invited to review the timeline.
+This gives a chance for reflection and stimulates discussion around the project.
+It also gives the team a chance to jointly identify issues and solve them in a positive manner.
+The aim of the meeting is to further analyze how different events and actions influence each other with the aim of identifying practices that work or that need improvement.

+Roles: Moderator (leading discussion and creating positive atmosphere), co-moderator (basically secretary), team member (discusses and evaluates)

 ### CMM & CMMI ###
 Capability Maturity Model for Software (SW-CMM)